tensorflow/lingvo/README.md

         `_CreateLayerVariables` now raises an error.
     *   It is no longer possible to access self.vars or self.theta inside of `__init__`.
 Refactor by moving the variable creation and access to `_CreateLayerVariables`.
 The variable scope is set automatically according to the layer name in `_CreateLayerVariables`.

+#### HEAD

+None yet.

 <details><summary>
 <b>Older releases</b>
 </summary><p>

-Details for older releases are available.
+Details for older releases are unavailable.

 </p></details>